ILLIXR/proclamation/USAGE.md

 - In that file, briefly describe your change as you would like it describe in the changelog for the next release.
 A common format is to start with a component, subsection, or type of change (bug fix, feature), then a colon, then a sentence describing the user impact of the change.
+(This is used for sorting in some projects.)
 - If your changes affect multiple sections, you can have a file in each section describing the section-specific changes.
 - If you want more than one changelog fragment per section in a single change,